-Rapidly changing human activity within the Thames Basin can put huge pressures on the natural environment's ability to adapt and change.
-These may be further complicated by the influences of climate change, such as extremes in weather.
-Maintaining a balance between urban development and natural systems is essential to ensure that, for example, soils are still able to buffer potential contaminants or that ground stability is sustainable for buildings and infrastucture.
+Rapidly changing human activity within the Thames basin can put huge pressures on the natural environment's ability to adapt and change.
+This may be further complicated by the influences of climate change, such as extremes in weather.
+Maintaining a balance between urban development and natural systems is essential to ensure that, for example, soils are still able to buffer potential contaminants or that ground stability is sustainable for buildings and infrastructure.

 An enhanced understanding of the legacy of land use in the region has the potential to support predictions and more effective mitigation strategies relating to anthropogenic contamination.

-More specific questions that may need to be answered:
+More specific questions that we are helping to answer:

 One major form of pollution affecting the Thames estuary is from treated, and to a lesser extent untreated, sewage.
 Can the analysis of sewage markers at the molecular level support water quality monitoring and help pinpoint sources of contamination?